 This week, we learned that 40% of small businesses in Scotland employ more than one EU national.
 Immigration is crucial for Scotland’s economy, so it is no wonder that the Scottish Government’s proposals for a Scottish visa system have been universally welcomed by businesses and charities alike—even the Scottish Tories think it is a good idea.
 The Prime Minister rejected these proposals within a few short hours.
 Does he now admit that that was a mistake?

 It was not only I who rejected the proposals, but, of course, the Migration Advisory Committee.
 That is because we are bringing forward a very sensible proposal, which the people of this country have long desired, whereby we take back control of our immigration system with a points-based system.
 The right hon.
-Gentleman has important concerns to raise, and we will ensure that everywhere in this country—all businesses, all agricultural sectors and all the fishing communities of this country—will be able to access the labour and the workforce that is needed, under our points-based system.
+Gentleman has important concerns to raise, and we will ensure that everywhere in this country—all businesses, all agricultural sectors and all the fishing communities of this country—will be able to access the labour and the workforce that are needed, under our points-based system.
 But what would be the height of insanity would be to proceed with the Scottish National party’s solution of a border at Berwick between England and Scotland.

 Once again, the Prime Minister shows that he is utterly delusional.
 Let us look at the reality: Scottish Care has said that the Prime Minister’s damaging immigration plans “shut the door” on enabling people to be cared for in their own home.
 The general secretary of the GMB union says that the plans